-- (Example: A car has left the previous stage finish at 11.04.40 on a section for which the target time is nine minutes.
+(Example: A car has left the previous stage finish at 11.04.40 on a section for which the target time is nine minutes.
 It is therefore due at the next time control at 11.13.
 It arrives at the yellow advance control board at 11.08, stopping before the yellow board.
 The car is permitted to enter the control area at any time after 11.12.00.
-The time card may be handed in at any time between 11.13.00 and 11.13.59, and a time of 11.13 will be recorded.) - (f) If it is found that a crew has not observed the rules for the check-in procedure, the marshal at the control must make this the subject of a written report to be sent to the Clerk of the Course. - 30.2.1.
-The time of reporting at controls will be recorded to the preceding whole minute when penalties are imposed per minute (for example 09 minutes 59 seconds will be recorded as 09 minutes). - 30.2.2.
-Where a control at the end of a section timed to the second (or to the second and part thereof) also forms the start of a section timed to the minute, the time of departure will be considered as being the same as arrival, but ignoring any seconds or parts thereof. - 30.3.
-Exceptions to 30.2 are: - 30.3.1.
-In the event of a competing car obstructing other Competitors through being halted or unduly slowed down near a control, the Officials may instruct the Driver to proceed and may then record the time as the time when this instruction is given. - 30.3.2.
-In the event of a Competitor presenting a Time Card to Officials at a time when the car is outside the control area, the Officials have discretion as to whether or not to make a record on the Time Card. - 30.3.3.
+The time card may be handed in at any time between 11.13.00 and 11.13.59, and a time of 11.13 will be recorded.)

+(f) If it is found that a crew has not observed the rules for the check-in procedure, the marshal at the control must make this the subject of a written report to be sent to the Clerk of the Course.

+30.2.1.
+The time of reporting at controls will be recorded to the preceding whole minute when penalties are imposed per minute (for example 09 minutes 59 seconds will be recorded as 09 minutes).

+30.2.2.
+Where a control at the end of a section timed to the second (or to the second and part thereof) also forms the start of a section timed to the minute, the time of departure will be considered as being the same as arrival, but ignoring any seconds or parts thereof.

+30.2.3.
+Competitors must not leave the Special Stage Arrival Control unless ready to start a Special Stage.

+30.3.
+Exceptions to 30.2 are:

+30.3.1.
+In the event of a competing car obstructing other Competitors through being halted or unduly slowed down near a control, the Officials may instruct the Driver to proceed and may then record the time as the time when this instruction is given.

+30.3.2.
+In the event of a Competitor presenting a Time Card to Officials at a time when the car is outside the control area, the Officials have discretion as to whether or not to make a record on the Time Card.

+30.3.3.
 At the end of a Rally or of any day of a Rally Competitors are allowed to check in in advance of their due time.
 This must be specifically authorised by the rally organisers in the SRs or an Official bulletin.
 Competitors arriving early must have their due time entered on the Time Card; those arriving later than their due time must have their actual time of arrival entered.